SublimeGit/CanISwitchToSublimeText3/README.md

 Installing
 ----------
-**With the Package Control plugin:** The easiest way to install SublimeLinter is through [Package Control](http://wbond.net/sublime_packages/package_control).
+**With the Package Control plugin:** The easiest way to install is through [Package Control](http://wbond.net/sublime_packages/package_control).

-**Without Git:** Download the latest source from [GitHub](https://github.com/SublimeLinter/SublimeLinter) and copy the CanISwitchToSublimeText3 folder to your Sublime Text "Packages" directory.
+**Without Git:** Download the latest source from [GitHub](https://github.com/SublimeGit/CanISwitchToSublimeText3) and copy the CanISwitchToSublimeText3 folder to your Sublime Text "Packages" directory.

 **With Git:** Clone the repository in your Sublime Text "Packages" directory: